 Step 7: Don’t Forget the Details

-Now, let’s talk finishing touches… because even the smallest vanity deserves a little personality.
+Now, let's discuss those finishing touches… even the smallest vanity deserves a bit of personality.

-- Hardware: Swap the standard knobs and pulls for something unique—matte black, brushed gold, or even acrylic.
-It’s a quick, affordable upgrade!
+- Hardware: Replace the standard knobs and pulls with something special — matte black, brushed gold or even acrylic.
+It's a fast, inexpensive upgrade!

-- Countertop: If your vanity comes with a basic countertop, consider upgrading to quartz, marble, or even wood for a more custom look.
+- Countertop: If your vanity includes a simple countertop, upgrade to quartz, marble or even wood for something more custom.

-- Lighting: Add a sconce or pendant light above the vanity for extra charm (and better selfies).
+- Lighting: Hang a sconce or pendant light above the vanity for added charm (and better selfies).

 Step 8: Small Doesn’t Mean Boring